Before we begin this article, please understand:

 In 2014, doctors in Turkey wrote that in their patient studies, there was statistically significant difference regarding the general appearance, skin firmness-sagging and wrinkle state of the patients before and after three PRP applications.7

-It is truly amazing what a drop of blood can do.
-In the hands of an expert clinician it can transform the appearance of tired, aged skin into a more youthful and vibrant facial appearance.
+In the hands of an expert clinician, PRP can assist the appearance of tired, aged skin into a more youthful and vibrant facial appearance.

 Can blood really do all this?